Composer

 isn’t.
 Maybe there should be other techniques which can become more

-just pure, technical things.
-Maybe there should be some
+pure, technical things.
+Maybe there should be some technical exercises

-technical exercises around the serial technique or around various other
+around the serial technique or around various other things, working with

-things, working with timbre or things like that.
-But the styles never
+timbre or things like that.
+But the styles never solidified enough

-in, and then in the end it is always a mystery when one writes a beautiful
+in the end it is always a mystery when one writes a beautiful piece of music.

-piece of music.
 It isn’t just because they have technique, you know.
+One can’t put

 * *